Retirement annuity plan

-Retirement annuity plan is a financial product that ensures regular income to retirees in later years most often issued and distributed (or sold) by an insurance organization.
-The main idea behind this product is to provide retirees the opportunity to attain income after retirement.
+Retirement annuity plan is a financial product that ensures regular income to retirees in later years.
 A 'Retirement annuity plan (RAP) is a type of retirement plan similar to IRA that provides a stream of regular (single) distributions to an insured retiree.
 Time intervals between distributions as well as their amount are defined by conditions and type of the annuity between issuer organization and client.
 Nowadays many types of retirement annuities are offered on the market.

 Accumulation & Distribution Phase

 Accumulation Phase

 The Accumulation Phase of a retirement plan is a period of an individual's life in which they are working and are able to save money for retirement.
 The accumulation phase begins when an individual starts to save money for retirement and ends when they start to receive distributions.

 When individuals decide to buy an annuity they agree to pay a lump upfront or to make regular deposits to the insurance institution.
 The money individuals pay to the insurance companies is then reinvested into the market.
 Money grows until the day when an individual decides to retire.